getsentry/rfcs/text/XXXX-browser-traces.md

 ## Encouraged Root Trace Project and Session Long Traces

 In the most trivial case the recommendation to customers would be to pick one project that starts traces for real user sessions.
-This could be *either* frontend of backend but it should attempt to be consistent about it.
+This could be *either* the frontend or backend, but it should attempt to be consistent about it.
 In either case the client SDK should *continue the trace* until the browser tab naturally closes.